melsman/mlkit/doc/arm64-runtime.md

 legacy archive preservation, and rejection checks passed.
 An installed X64 MLKit also compiled and ran `test_dev/int_first.sml` against the new runtime with `-no_gc` and with `-gc -prof`.
 The checkout was left configured for X64.
-Argobots and Linux execution were not tested in this environment.
+Linux execution was not tested in this environment.

 ## ARM GC and profiling integration